mozilla/addons-frontend/README.md

 - Try to avoid loose types like `Object` or `any` but feel free to use them if you are spending too much time declaring types that depend on other types that depend on other types, and so on.
 - You can add a `$FlowFixMe` comment to skip a Flow check if you run into a bug or if you hit something that's making you bang your head on the keyboard.
 If it's something you think is unfixable then use `$FlowIgnore` instead.
 Please explain your rationale in the comment and link to a GitHub issue if possible.
-- If you're stumped on why some Flow annotations aren't working, try using the `yarn flow type-at-pos ...` command to trace which types are being applied to the code.
-See `yarn flow -- --help type-at-pos` for details.
+- If you're stumped on why some Flow annotations aren't working, try using the `npm run flow -- type-at-pos ...` command to trace which types are being applied to the code.
+See `npm run flow -- --help type-at-pos` for details.

 ### Prettier